nseidm1/TaskExecutor/README.md

 <b>TaskActivity</b><br>
 The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.

-TaskActivity has three abstract methods, allowTaskFiness() and specifyServiceMode(), autoExecuteRestoredTasks().
+TaskActivity has three abstract methods, allowTaskFiness(), specifyServiceMode(), and autoExecuteRestoredTasks().

 The the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-)